 - The PWM controllers for a 4-wire fan are more quiet than ones for a 2-wire fan.

 - Higher minimum duty cycles and monitoring the tach signals prevents fans from stalling.

 - Good for: energy efficient fan speed control.

 - 15-95% Duty Cycle

 - No soldering required!

-- Made in USA with US, German, and Taiwanese components
+- Made in the USA with US and foreign components

 115 CFM 4-Wire Fan